smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-But fast forward a bit, and by 2017 the cracks were starting to show.
+But fast forward a bit, to 2017.
 -->

 ---